Entering her 13th season with the Brown gymnastics team, Sara

 The Bears had an outstanding 2009 campaign, earning a spectacular second-place finish at the Ivy Classic, its best team-finish since 2002.
 Also, Brown tallied its highest team score since the 2004 season, combining for a 189.575.

 Carver-Milne’s athletes have also been regularly recognized for academic success in both the NCAA and in ECAC.
+In 2014, Michelle Shnayder '14 was selected to the Capital One Academic All-American team and was named an ECAC Co-Scholar Athlete of the Year with teammate Rebecca Freedman '14.
 In 2009, Jennifer Sobuta ’09 was named the ECAC Scholar Athlete of the Year, as 10 athletes were named to the ECAC All-Academic team.
 Most impressively, Brown Gymnastics has ranked in the Top 10 nationally in academic standing for the past six years.
 More recently, Chelsey Binkley '11 was selected an ECAC Scholar Athlete of the Year while an impressive 14 athletes were selected to the ECAC All-Academic team.
 Brown's squad also ranked sixth nationally in team grade point average in the NACGC/W 2011 Academic Rankings, while eight Brown gymnasts were honored as NACGC/W Academic All-Americans.